turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

   );
   console.log(`Wallet address=${accAddress}`);

   // 1.
-Define your meta data
+Define your metadata

   // 2.
 Mint a new token to yourself